jreisinger/docs/data/blog/2022-06-30-lets-have-just-fun.md

 (You can have unnecessary complexity also on personal level but I won't discuss this here and now.)

 So it seems that the issue is (unnecessary) complexity.
 The solution then must be simplicity.

 Simplicity is actually hard.
 To keep things simple you have to think about them.
 Consider what is the goal, what resources you have, what are the pros and cons of various ways to achieve the goal.
-Once you have somehow clear ideas you have to communicate them in written or oral form.
-Put them in place, like writing some code.
-Organize in accordance with them via meetings, documentation, code structure.
+Once you have somehow clear ideas you have to communicate them well in written and oral form.
+Put them in place, e.g. writing some code.
+Organize in accordance with them (via meetings, documentation, code structure).
+You have to be able to resist various pressures and temptations (saying NO).
 And you have to do all this again and again.
 This requires time, skill, motivation and patience.

 In case your current team/company doesn't want or is not able to do this there are three options for you: